joshgerdes/jekyll-uno/_posts/2023-03-02-microsoft-student-education-hub.md

 ##### FAQS

+A bit of a misleading heading!
+But there is no need to repeat FAQS that have already been answered by Microsoft or community members; the trick is finding where to go!

-Most Student FAQs (Frequently Asked Questions) can be answered on the following page: [Frequently asked questions about the Education Hub](https://learn.microsoft.com/en-us/azure/education-hub/azure-dev-tools-teaching/program-faq?WT.mc_id=AZ-MVP-5004796 "Frequently asked questions about the Education Hub"), but there may be other questions.
+Most Student FAQs _(Frequently Asked Questions)_ can be answered on the following page:

+[Frequently asked questions about the Education Hub](https://learn.microsoft.com/en-us/azure/education-hub/azure-dev-tools-teaching/program-faq?WT.mc_id=AZ-MVP-5004796 "Frequently asked questions about the Education Hub"), but there may be other questions that don't fit in; if that's the case - make sure you check [Microsoft Q&A](https://learn.microsoft.com/en-us/search/?terms=students&category=QnA&WT.mc_id=AZ-MVP-5004796 '"students" in Q&A') - as most likely, what you need has been answered by Microsoft or a community member.